hadryyassine/PromRuleWizard/README.md

 ## Aknowledgement

-This project were inspired from this Repository, mainly the backend and the frontend : https://github.com/Assifar-Karim/MonasCI !
+This project was inspired from this Repository, mainly the backend and the frontend : https://github.com/Assifar-Karim/MonasCI !

 ## Conclusion